ChainSafe/cypress-polkadot-wallet/packages/plugin/README.md

 <div align="center">

-# @chainsafe/cypress-polkadot-wallet
+# @chainsafe/cypress-polkadot-wallet monorepo

-Test your Dapp as if you had a Polkadot wallet connected in the browser.
+This is the monorepo for `@chainsafe/cypress-polkadot-wallet` plugin.
+It includes the sources, and some examples.

 </div>